 Different times of the year will dictate what type of calls a coyote hunter will use.
 You have to pick and choose what’s going to work at any time of the year.
 Then like turkey hunting, you don’t want to call too much, and that’s what too many coyote hunters do.
 And if you do make a wrong call, you’re “toast.”
 If you do make a wrong call, that is an absolute palpable “warning” to any coyote in the area, that it’s a “scam,” they scurry off, and you won’t “catch a fly” that day.

-During the day, don’t forget how utterly essential it is to be concealed, and while you can see and shoot further, you MUST BE SILENT!
+During the day, don’t forget how utterly essential it is to be concealed, and while you can see and shoot further, you MUST BE SILENT and stand still!
 Coyotes have a very keen sense of hearing, and will, like a laser beam, pinpoint you instantly at the slightest “unusual” sound.

 And now, I’m going to get up on my “bully pulpit” as Teddy Roosevelt once said, and preach to you.
 What I’ve outlined I believe is good, solid info.
 I’ve done it.
 I’ve seen it.
 I’ve been there – in lots of situations.
 But I’m still a rank amateur, and what I’ve written here only skims the surface of what a good coyote hunter should do.
 I can “talk the talk,” but often, and even if I know better, I don’t always “walk the walk.”
 What you can do, is what I still do, every chance I get.
 I find an expert guide, who’s been hunting coyotes for years- -and knows a particular area inside-out.
 I happen to be blessed with a dear friend who is that type of person.
 What he’s forgotten about coyote hunting, I’ll never know, but I am still willing to learn.
 Do the same.
 Don’t be arrogant enough to think that you can fulfill what you need to do in all situations – which change rapidly, and vary constantly.
 Nothing is ever static when it comes to hunting – -especially hunting coyotes.
 Sure, go to seminars.
 Buy a video.
 Read articles like this.
 That’s all for the good, but the bottom line is still finding that mentor who will train and teach you all the little “isms” that only someone who has hunted coyotes in different circumstances for years, can know.
 By all means use this excellent site to find a guide who can and will help you.